Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of a major disaster for the State of Wisconsin (FEMA-1966-DR), dated April 5, 2011, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Wisconsin (FEMA-1526-DR), dated June 18, 2004, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-You are authorized to provide Public Assistance in the designated areas and Hazard Mitigation throughout the State.
-You are further authorized to provide emergency protective measures, including snow assistance, under the Public Assistance program for any continuous 48-hour period during or proximate to the incident period.
-You may extend the period of assistance, as warranted.
-This assistance excludes regular time costs for the sub-grantees' regular employees.
-Consistent with the requirement that Federal assistance is supplemental, any Federal funds provided under the Stafford Act for Public Assistance and Hazard Mitigation will be limited to 75 percent of the total eligible costs.
+You are authorized to provide Individual Assistance and Public Assistance in the designated areas, and Hazard Mitigation throughout the State.
+Consistent with the requirement that Federal assistance be supplemental, any Federal funds provided under the Stafford Act for Public Assistance, Hazard Mitigation, and the Other Needs Assistance under section 408 of the Stafford Act will be limited to 75 percent of the total eligible costs.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Gregory W. Eaton, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Ron Sherman, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

-The following areas of the State of Wisconsin have been designated as adversely affected by this major disaster:
+I do hereby determine the following areas of the State of Wisconsin to have been affected adversely by this declared major disaster:

 All counties within the State of Wisconsin are eligible to apply for assistance under the Hazard Mitigation Grant Program.